lanl-aea/waves/docs/tutorial_01_geometry_waves.rst

 Python Docstrings
 =================

-The beginning lines of code inside of the ``main`` function are called a docstring.
+The highlighted lines of code at the beginning of the ``main`` function are called a docstring.
 Docstrings are specially formatted comment blocks the help automate documentation builds.
 In this case, the docstrings are formatted so the Sphinx ``automodule`` directive can interpret the comments as ReStructured Text.
 Docstrings discuss the use case of the